Teradata/covalent/src/platform/core/paging/README.md

 + initialPage?: number
   + Sets starting page for the paging bar.
 Defaults to 1.
 + pagingLinkCount?: number
   + Amount of page navigation links for the paging bar.
-Defaults t
+Defaults to 0
 + firstLast?: boolean
   + Shows or hides the first and last page buttons of the paging bar.
 Defaults to 'false'
 + pageSize?: number